uwctri/Recalculate/README.md

-# Re Calc - Redcap External Module
+# Recalculate - Redcap External Module

 ## What does it do?